minamide-group/regex-matching-analyzer/README.md

 The output also contains following information:
 - a witness of polynomial or exponential order (Currently, this feature is supported only when using algorithm `Lookahead`.)
-- Execution time taken to analyze.
+- Execution time taken to analyze

 ### Output Files
 If the analysis is performed on expressions from an input file, the output files are generated in directory `output/<input file>_<timestamp>`.